Jandini/JandaBox/README.md

 ## JandaBox NuGet Class Library

-Create NuGet package and push to GitHub/NuGet.org package registry registry.
-The most work is to create access tokens either or both GitHub and NuGet.org.
+Create NuGet package and push to GitHub/NuGet.org package registry.

 * Create new GitHub repository.
 * Create GitHub access tokens and/or API key in NuGet.org and save it as secrets in the new repository.